witny23/csci_441_meteor_challenges/campaign/README.md

-git mongoDB challenges for vids 11a, 12a
+git completed mongoDB challenges for vids 11a, 12a

 GOALS